 Almost uniformly, our fund managers responded with the very same REIT attribute: the ability of REITs to generate strong current income.

-In unsettled economic times, investors naturally gravitate to the security of stable income.
-However, with today’s low interest rates, investments yielding meaningful levels of stable income aren’t easy to find.
+In unsettled economic times, investors naturally gravitate to the security of regular income.
+However, with today’s low interest rates, investments yielding meaningful levels of regular income aren’t easy to find.

-In unsettled economic times, investors naturally gravitate to the security of stable income.
+In unsettled economic times, investors naturally gravitate to the security of regular income.

 Good income-producing stocks also are few and far between today.
 In spite of good earnings performance and large holdings of cash, most corporations are keeping a tight rein on dividends.
 Managers still have vivid memories of the Great Financial Crisis and, in the face of a slow-growth economy in the U.S. and uncertainty about the impact of the European debt crisis, they are choosing to retain profits.

 The dividend yield of the S&P 500 Index at the end of January was approximately only 2 percent.
 The dividend payout ratio – the percentage of profits paid out in dividends – was approximately 29 percent – the lowest in the index’s 140 year history, and well down from its average 53 percent level over the past 30 years.